 Every so often, a video or ad appears that is simply brilliant in its storytelling – and in my view, this piece for Southern Comfort by Wieden + Kennedy hits the mark.
 The campaign, dubbed “Whatever’s Comfortable” is said by WK to “celebrate and inspire the awesome attitude of people who are completely comfortable with themselves.”
-Read the rest of this entry »

 CEO and co-founder of DragonSearch, Ric Dragon has more than 20 years of extensive experience in graphic design, information architecture, web development and digital marketing.
 He is a sought-after speaker, having spoken at numerous marketing and technology conferences.
 Ric is also a regular guest columnist for Marketing Land, and Social Media Monthly.